 Freshwater and estuary recreational fishing are key drivers of visitation to many inland areas.
 Across Australia, as of 2000 there were an estimated 3.36 million Australians aged five or over who went fishing at least once a year.
 These 3.36 million fishers spent 20.6 million days fishing between May 2000 and April 2001, in 23.2 million separate fishing events.
 Just under 20% of recreational fishing effort at that time occurred in freshwater dams and rivers across the country, with an estimated 2.7 million fishing events (fishing trips) in freshwater rivers and 1.9 million fishing events in freshwater lakes or dams (Henry and Lyle 2003).
 These figures will be updated in 2020 with the release of new figures from the 2019-20 National Recreational Fishing Survey.
-Within the recreational fishing sector, a relatively small number of fishers focus on carp fishing (coarse fishing, defined as fishing involving targeting a fish considered undesirable for consumption or game fishing).
+Within the recreational fishing sector, a relatively small number of fishers focus on carp fishing (coarse fishing).
 While the development of the NCCP did not have direct impacts on recreational fishing activity or financial impacts for those operating a business that depends partly or wholly on recreational fishing, the proposed release of the carp virus was described as polarising for sections of the recreational fishing community and has contributed some disharmony in relationships across the sector, with widely varying views about whether virus release should occur.